krissnawat/gatsbyblog/src/pages/blog/host-blazor-on-netlify.md

 Once you've done either of the above, push your changes to a GitHub repository.

 After that you can go to Netlify & create a new site from your GitHub repository.
-After linking your site to your repo, you'll be prompted with deploy settings.
+After linking your site to your repo, you're prompted with deploy settings.
 You can ignore the build command.
 For the publish directory, add the directory you published to.
 It should look like this:

 ```text
 _framework